-EEE 4872 Power System Protection Sessional Credit Hours: 1.5 Contact Hours: 3 per week
+EEE 4872 Power System Protection Sessional

 This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4871.
 In the second part, students will design simple systems using the principles learned in EEE 4871.